marszall87/retention/README.md

 Returns promise with retention matrix object.

-`opts.startingDate` - `Date` object, defines the end of the last week used to calculate retention, you probably want to use today or yesterday here

-`opts.numberOfWeeks` - number of weeks you want to generate retention for
+`opts.dateRanges` - `Array` of `{ from, to }` objects that defines date ranges for cohorts, if not specified it's 4 last weeks

 `opts.getInitialEvents` - function that should return a promise with `Array` of objects with two props: `date` and `id`, date represents

-`opts.getActivity` - function or object in form of `{ eventsA: () => {...}, eventsB: () => {...} }`, functions take three args: start date, end date and index of a given time range, should return an `Array` of ids that were active in that range
+`opts.getActivity` - function or object in form of `{ eventsA: () => {...}, eventsB: () => {...} }`, functions take three args: start date, end date and index of a given cohort date range, should return an `Array` of ids that were active in that time

+### generateRanges(opts)

+Helper function that generates cohor date ranges.

+`opts.endingDate` - ending date of the last (most recent) cohort, end of the current day by default

+`opts.daysInRange` - number of days in every date range, default is 7

+`opts.rangeCount` - number of date ranges to generate, 4 by default

 ### renderTable(opts)